jahnavi-26/neetcode_150/6_linked_list/reverseLinkedList.md

 ## 🧪 Optimal Approach
 ### Idea
 - keep the data of linked list intact
-- need to make the mext point in backward direction (opposite)
+- need to make the next point in backward direction (opposite)

 ### Code
 ```java